Do you have your Christmas shopping done? I hate that question.

 Here’s a secret I discovered many years ago: you won’t lose a shopping day by going to Dollywood, because you can play AND mark off your Christmas shopping list.
 Here are my recommendations when buying for the people you love at a place I love!

 Dolly’s Closet– It’s Dolly’s style, but your size!
 And it’s not all glitz and glam; there are several items for everyday wear.
-Check out this post to find out more about what they have.
 I always peruse the cute winter hats and gloves.
 Looking for something for the grandma who has everything?
 Check out the “Sugar Cane”!
 Some bling does a girl good, plus it’s fashionable, functional and fantastic.
 Find it in the park’s Adventures in Imagination area.

 Traditions– I love this shop.
 Why?
 They have lots of cute tees.
 Right now, you’ll want to pick up this Holly Dolly Christmas shirt.
 I can think of a LOT of people on my list who will love this.
 Traditions is located next to Market Square.